 Check the Hull Domesday Project's excellent guide to terminology.

 Yes!
-The raw Domesday data is hosted by Hull University, under a CC-BY-SA licence.
+The raw Domesday data is hosted by Hull University, under a CC-NC-BY-SA licence.

 Yes.
 They're available under the CC-BY-SA licence, which essentially means that you can use them for commercial and non-commercial projects, but please credit Professor John Palmer, George Slater and opendomesday.org.